react-navigation/react-navigation.github.io/docs/params.md

 sidebar_label: Passing parameters to routes
 ---

-Now that we know how to [create a StackNavigator with some routes](hello-react-navigation.html) and [navigate between those routes](navigating.html), let's look at how we can pass data to routes when we navigate to them.
+Now that we know how to [create a stack navigator with some routes](hello-react-navigation.html) and [navigate between those routes](navigating.html), let's look at how we can pass data to routes when we navigate to them.

 There are two pieces to this: